feather-design-system/feather-design-system/docs/Foundation/Styles/Elevation/README.md

 ### Elevations in Dark Mode

-Elevation in dark most is calculated differently due to the low contrast of a drop shadow against a dark gray or black background used in dark mode.
+Elevation in dark mode is calculated differently due to the low contrast of a drop shadow against a dark gray or black background used in dark mode.
 The surfaces inherit both the application primary color as well as a tint that is meant to emulate the surface of the component interacting with the light being cast onto it.
 These surface values may be generated procedurally or may be hard-coded depending on your needs.

 <ClientOnly>
 <picture>